Why a High Fiber Diet is Killing Your Colon ( And Why a LOW Fiber Diet Will Help Constipation & IBS)

-After consulting with nutritionists, doctors, GI specialists, and many alternative practitioners (that didn’t work), I learned an interesting truth: particularly for those with bowel issues, much of what we’re taught about fiber is un-true.
-What’s more, many of the claims about lowering disease or colon cancer risk aren’t true.
+After consulting with nutritionists, doctors, GI specialists, and many alternative practitioners (that didn’t work), I learned an interesting truth: particularly for those with bowel issues, much of what we’re taught about fiber is apparently un-true.
+What’s more, many of the claims about lowering disease or colon cancer risk are exaggerated.

 I ate a “perfect” diet by objective standards, since everyone knew me as a healthy guy.
 Nonetheless, I didn’t feel right.
 Something was up.

 First stop?
 The general practitioner.

 “Well, can you tell me about your poo?” he said bluntly.
 “Are you clogging the toilet?
 Does it smell weird?”

 “Could be a lot of things!
 I’m going to refer you to a nutritionist friend I have, she’s a doll.”

 Second stop?
 The nutritionist.

 The nutritionist was a pretty nice woman who knew her stuff.